samyakkhairkar/demo/README.md

 # demo
-just trying to lean git and github
+just trying to lean git and github.